GoogleCloudPlatform/python-docs-samples/cloud-sql/postgres/client-side-encryption/README.md

 export GCP_KMS_URI='<GCP_KMS_URI>'
 ```
 Note: Saving credentials in environment variables is convenient, but not secure - consider a more
-secure solution such as [Secret Manager](https://cloud.google.com/secret-manager/docs/overview) to
+secure solution such as [Secret Manager](https://cloud.google.com/secret-manager/docs/quickstart) to
 help keep secrets safe.

 Then use this command to launch the proxy in the background:
 ```bash
 ./cloud_sql_proxy -instances=<project-id>:<region>:<instance-name>=tcp:5432 -credential_file=$GOOGLE_APPLICATION_CREDENTIALS &
 ```

+Note: if you are running a local Postgres server, you will need to turn it off before running the command above or use a different port.

 #### Windows/PowerShell
 Use these PowerShell commands to initialize environment variables: